 SAC has determined that there are five service dimensions that distinguish us from other prevention and recovery services operating in IRC.
 We have positioned our agency as the community leader in prevention and recovery and promoted the theme that Recovery Works and Prevention Works.

 Financial Resource Strategy

-SAC has a diversified funding strategy which seeks to maximize the number of funding categories pursued (eight distinct sources), while focusing on two key sources: income earned from services provided and government.
+SAC has a diversified funding strategy that seeks to maximize the number of funding categories pursued (eight distinct sources) while focusing on two key sources: income earned from services provided and government.
 These two have been major funding sources throughout the history of SAC.

 Human Resource Strategy

 SAC places a high value on human capital and its uniqueness.
 To the extent possible, our strategy is to develop human capital internally.
 We embrace the practice of succession planning.
 We strongly encourage staff members to become licensed or certified in their chosen career field.
 We monitor our progress in our human resource endeavors based on measures described in our Performance Improvement Program.